sylvhama/modern-js/README.md

 - [Higher Order Components: A React Application Design Pattern](https://www.sitepoint.com/react-higher-order-components/) :pencil:
 - [Render Props](https://reactjs.org/docs/render-props.html) :pencil:

-### State management
+### State management others libraries
 At some point you might think it would be nice to have access to some kind of global state in any React component in order to avoid passing down props again and again...
 People might tell you to use Redux or MobX or Apollo or XState or [insert popular library name] to achieve that but it might be overkilled!
 I would recommend reading the article [React State Management Libraries and How to Choose](https://daveceddia.com/react-state-management) :pencil: to get a nice overview.
+[React libraries for 2023](https://www.robinwieruch.de/react-libraries) will also tackle this subject and many more!

 ## 3) What's next!? 🎓
 - Stay up to date and discover new things with [React Newsletter](https://ui.dev/newsletters/react/) and [Bytes newsletter](https://bytes.dev/);